 How to See the Super Buck Moon

-The super buck moon reaches full illumination at 2:38 p.m.
-ET on Wednesday, July 13.
-The moon won't be visible at that time in many parts of the world, but that's not a problem; it will still look extra big and bright whenever the sun goes down over your backyard.
+The super buck moon reaches full illumination at 7:39 a.m.
+ET on Monday, July 3.
+The moon will be below the horizon at that time in many parts of the world, but that's not a problem; it will still look extra big and bright when the sun goes down later that day.